sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![vmware-13](./assets/vmware-13.png)

-Open VM settings and add a new network adapter.
-Select the `Inside Network` network and click `OK` to apply the changes.
+Open the VM settings and add a new network adapter.
+Select the `Inside Network` and click `Save` to apply the changes.

 ![vmware-14](./assets/vmware-14.png)

-After the VM is deployed and powered on, you can access the console to verify that the site is connected to the XC Cloud.
+After the VM is deployed and powered on, access the console to verify that the site is connected to the XC Cloud.
 It may take a few minutes for the site to connect.
-Site status will change to `Online` once the site is ready.
+The site status will change to `Online` once the site is ready.

 ![vmware-15](./assets/vmware-15.png)

-Now, open the action menu of the created site and click on `Manage Configuration` to open the site details.
+Now, open the action menu of the created site and click `Manage Configuration` to open the site details.

 ![vmware-16](./assets/vmware-16.png)

-Click on the `Edit Configuration` button to enable the editing mode.
+Click the `Edit Configuration` button to enable editing mode.

 ![vmware-17](./assets/vmware-17.png)

-Find the `node-0` in the list and click on the `Edit` button.
+Find `node-0` in the list and click the `Edit` button.

 ![vmware-18](./assets/vmware-18.png)